Grange Park, Northamptonshire

-Grange Park is an affluent large village just outside Northampton in West Northamptonshire.
+Grange Park is a village and a civil parish on the outskirts of Northampton in West Northamptonshire.

 History

-The village was created from agricultural land belonging to Courteenhall Grange Farm in the late 1990s.
-Approval for the initial development of the village was granted on 8 May 1998, initially for one thousand houses to be built along with amenities such as a primary school, a community centre, and country parks.
+The Northampton village was created from agricultural land belonging to Courteenhall Grange Farm in the late 1990s.
+Approval for the initial development of the Northampton estate was granted on 8 May 1998, initially for one thousand houses to be built along with amenities such as a primary school, a community centre, and country parks.

 2003 planned development of an IKEA store

 In 2003, a sand pit which was a former domestic refuse site was the proposed location for a new IKEA store but after local opposition from members of the public, the store was built in Milton Keynes instead.

 2008 development of 450 new homes

 In 2008, West Northamptonshire Development Corporation agreed on a new development of 450 new homes and a hotel in the same sand pit location where an IKEA store was planned in 2003 but the government decided that the 450 new homes would be built closer to the existing homes in the village rather than on the wasteland.